 Eligibility to join the NHS pension scheme

-First time joiners are eligible for membership of the 2015 scheme if they are between the ages of 16 and 75 and fall into one of the following categories:
+From 1 April 2023, first time joiners and rejoiners are eligible for membership of the 2015 scheme if they are between the ages of 16 and 75 and fall into one of the following categories:

 - directly employed by the NHS

 - self employed GP

 - medical, dental or ophthalmic practitioner, including trainees

 - employee working for an approved employer (subject to satisfying the conditions of the direction arrangements – see below)